On the right career track?

 We will look at medical careers that require 2-year degrees, 4-year degrees, and 7-year degrees.

 How long you want to go to school?

 I created a list of medical careers I considered before I chose radiographic technology.

-Each of the health care professions in this chart require a minimum of an post-secondary degree.
+Each of the health care professions require a minimum of an post-secondary degree.